Institute for Creative Leather Technologies

 What is the Institute for Creative Leather Technologies?

-The Institute for Creative Leather Technologies (ICLT) is a globally- unique research centre based at The University of Northampton.
-ICLT engages in cross-disciplinary research that responds to the scientific and technological needs of the leather, automotive, fashion, footwear and allied industries.
+The Institute for Creative Leather Technologies (ICLT) is a globally unique research and education centre based at The University of Northampton.
+ICLT engages in cross-disciplinary research that responds to the scientific and technological needs of the automotive, fashion, footwear and allied leather industries.

 Modern understanding of traditional and new leather processing chemistries and techniques extends the properties and performance of leather and related biomaterials.
 The research programme impacts on diverse sectors, which include medical and technological applications.
 Cross-curricular partnerships take leather developments into engineering, media and fashion.